 There are a few different ways to track your refund once you submit your tax return:

-- Social Security number
+- Social Security number or ITIN

-- Your filing status
+- Filing status

-- Your exact expected refund amount
+- Exact refund amount

-“Because you know what you’re doing?
-You’re using it as a method of forced savings, where you pay into the feds extra money all year long — making an interest-free loan to the federal government — so that you will have that money come almost like a bonus check or a small lottery winning.
+“Don’t be excited about that!
+Because you know what you’re doing?
+A method of forced savings, where you pay extra money to the feds all year.
+You’re making an interest-free loan to the federal government so you’ll have money [arrive] almost like a bonus check or small lottery winning.
 Bad plan!”